 SOME IMPORTANT ADDITIONAL COMMENTS

-The other day, I went to a Master Class, given by a prominent piano concert artist and teacher.
+I went to a Master Class, given by a prominent piano concert artist and teacher.
 He asked the class at the end of the session, "Has anything I have said or done raise any questions, or comments from you" (the audience- which was students and teachers)?
 He had just finished tutoring a very talented college piano major on a very difficult, fast passage in the piece she was working on.
 I wanted to say, but did not feel that it was right for me to do so at that time, that the technically difficult passages are simply impossible to accomplish if the piano is not in a well-regulated condition.
 Regulation is how the piano action is physically adjusted, to the end of playing well, with proper response to your touch.

 In many instances, piano owners and teachers are not aware of the limitations that they are putting on their students, their kids, and themselves if their piano is way out of regulation.
 Notes just do not respond to your touch uniformly if the piano is not regulated uniformly.
 Difficult passages become impossible to accomplish, easy passages become uneven in volume, tone, or rhythm, and the music is just not fun or easy to play well.
 Nothing can be more discouraging to a young student than to practice and practice, and at the end, they cannot make the music musical because of a piano that is not tuned, regulated, and voiced well.